 By Daniel Gay, Inter-Regional Adviser on LDCs, UN Department of Economic and Social Affairs

-To learn more about countries’ strategies for economic transformation, including a session on Least Developed Countries (LDCs), follow the 10th Plenary and High-Level Meeting of the OECD Initiative for Policy Dialogue on Global Value Chains, Production Transformation and Development in Paris, France on 27-28 June 2018
+Find our more about the OECD Initiative for Policy Dialogue on Global Value Chains, Production Transformation and Development

 At Leather Wings, a small shoe-making outfit based in central Kathmandu, four women sit in a small room cutting up bright red cowhide imported from India.
 Next door, a dozen of their colleagues stitch the shapes together on sewing machines.
 The owner Samrat Dahal says the boots, designed by a German expat, sell via the Internet in India, China and Italy.